Functionals and hardware: Functionals in mathematical logic

+Based on Richard Platek PhD thesis (1966) \cite{Platek1966}), Scott (1969) proposed (in his famous manuscript published in 1993 as \cite{Scott1993}) Logic of Computable Functions (LCF) that is a formal theory (interpreted in the Domain) for description and reasoning on computable functionals.
+The theory is also called PCF (for partial computable functionals), and also known under the name Programming Computable Functions, see Robin Milner (1977) \cite{milner1977fully}, see also Longley \cite{Longley05notionsof}.
+Besides the fix-point operator and lambda operator, it contains operator ``if'' roughly corresponding to if-then-else constructor in programming.
+It turned out that this theory is not sufficient to define (as terms) all effective functionals defined in the Domain.
+Two additional operators are needed, that is, ``por'' (parallel or), and ``exists'' introduced independently by V.Yu.
+Sazonov 1976 \cite{Sazonov1976} and Gordon D. Plotkin 1977 \cite{Plotkin1977}.
+The second operator corresponds to minimization $\mu$-operator from the definition of partial recursive functions.
+The extension is called PCF++.

+Note that the notion of functionals, as terms in PCF++ and their abstract mathematical interpretation as effective functionals in the Domain, concerns the partial functionals.
+However, partiality is the same as meaningless computation.
+From the (practical) computational point of view only total (general) functionals are essential.
+It seems that the proper understanding of the grounding of the notion of general functionals is still a challenge.

+For the comprehensive overview of the computable functionals, see John Longley and Dag Normann 2015 \cite{longley2015higher}, and \cite{Longley05notionsof} on www.
+For a historical context of the research on functionals see Robert Soare 1999 \cite{Soare99thehistory}.

-It is a continuation of the work of Professor Andrzej Grzegorczyk \cite{Grzegorczyk1964} (who was inspired by the System T of Kurt G\"{o}del \cite{Godel-Dialectica}) concerning recursive objects of all finite types.
+The presented work is a continuation of the idea of Grzegorczyk \cite{Grzegorczyk1964} (who was inspired by the System T of Kurt G\"{o}del \cite{Godel-Dialectica}) concerning recursive objects of all finite types.

+The approach presented in the current paper aims at the grounding of the functionals in hardware (actually in finite parametrized structures).
+This corresponds to the intuitionism of Luitzen E. J. Brouwer \cite{Brouwer1913} about the Foundation of Mathematics.